-Incidents relating to e-safety, cyber bullying and/or misuse of the Internet may result in exclusion from using the Internet or the school's virtual learning websites for a fixed term period and parents will always be informed.
+Incidents relating to online behaviour, cyber bullying and/or misuse of the internet may result in exclusion from using the internet or the school's computing resources for a fixed term period.
+Parents will always be informed.
+See also our Online Safety policy.